Protecting and Restoring Wyoming Waters

-Wyoming holds the headwaters of the Colorado, Missouri and Columbia Rivers, as well as the Great Salt Lake.
-Yet, across the west, the demand for clean and abundant water – for drinking, irrigation, wildlife and recreation -- has never been more pressing.
+Wyoming holds the headwaters of the Colorado, Missouri, and Columbia Rivers, as well as the Great Salt Lake.
+Yet, as elsewhere in the West, the growing demand for clean and abundant water – for drinking, irrigation, wildlife, and recreation – has never been more pressing.
 With climate change increasing the severity of drought, decreasing snowpack, and altering precipitation patterns, protecting and restoring the source of our water is increasingly urgent priority.

-- On the Tongue River in Sheridan County we are working with our partners and generous volunteers to improve water quality, decrease erosion and rejuvenate wetlands, which help filter runoff before it enters the Yellowstone River.
+- On the Tongue River in Sheridan County, we are working with our partners and generous volunteers to improve water quality, decrease erosion, and rejuvenate wetlands, filtering runoff before it enters the Yellowstone River.

-- On the Popo Agie River, we’re working in partnership with the Fremont County community to implement a long term plan to improve water quantity and quality issues on the Middle Fork.
+- On the Popo Agie River, we’re part of the community-led Healthy Rivers Initiative, implementing a long-term plan to improve water quantity and quality in and around Lander.

 And that is only a snapshot of our water work around the state.